filecoin-station/desktop/docs/MODULE_INTERFACE.md

     process restarts, somewhere in `ROOT_DIR`.

-    The module may include additional fields in the JSON response, although these will be ignored by Station.
+    The module may include additional fields in the JSON response, although these will be ignored by Checker.

 7. A module can be told to shut down via signal `SIGTERM`

 8. A module can shut down at any time, which is always considered an error.
-Its exit will be shown in Station's UI, and the last 100 lines of its output streams forwarded to Sentry.
-The module won't automatically be restarted by Station (for now).
+Its exit will be shown in Checker's UI, and the last 100 lines of its output streams forwarded to Sentry.
+The module won't automatically be restarted by Checker (for now).